-Counter-intuitively, this is actually good advice for the real stock market, too.
+This is actually good advice for the real stock market, too.
 Timing the market is hard — so hard that the majority of professionals who try, fail.
+And whatever predictions you believe you can make are also being analyzed by other investors, meaning they’re most likely already figured into current stock prices.
 It’s better to just pretend that the market’s behavior is as random as the spin of a roulette wheel, rendering market timing completely illogical.

-Like our model (but unlike a casino game), the real stock market has an overall upward trend over the long run.
+One thing we do know is that like our model (and unlike a casino game), the real stock market has an overall upward trend over the long run.
 It’s always more likely to go up than to go down, so the best time to invest is always right now.

 Looking Longer Term

 Wait a second though.
-If the stock market has seemingly random behavior, isn’t it possible to lose money if we hit a streak of bad luck?
+If the stock market has essentially random behavior, isn’t it possible to lose money if we hit a streak of bad luck?
 We only looked at one 10-year trial.

 I ran my randomized stock market simulation fifteen more times to demonstrate that possibility, and the results were pretty realistic!
 In the best case, our initial $10,000 investment turned into over $56,000 over a 10-year period, implying an annualized return of about 18.8% per year.
 In the worst case, the $10k turned into $7,000 after 10 years, giving us an annualized return of -3.5% per year.